builttoroam/device_calendar/device_calendar/README.md

 -keep class com.builttoroam.devicecalendar.** { *; }
 ```

+If you want to enable Proguard, please refer to the guide at [Android Developer](https://developer.android.com/studio/build/shrink-code) page

 **IMPORTANT**: Since version 0.1.0, this version has migrated to use AndroidX instead of the deprecated Android support libraries.
 When using version 0.10.0 and onwards for this plugin, please ensure your application has been migrated following the guide [here](https://developer.android.com/jetpack/androidx/migrate)

 ## iOS Integration